What Business Entity Is Right For You?

 Starting a business is an exciting venture, but you have some very important decisions ahead of you.
 The choices you make today could have a major impact on the success of your business and its ability to grow in the years ahead.

-The Law Office of David M. Mitchell, represents Oregon entrepreneurs and business owners in a wide range of business and commercial law matters.
+, represents Oregon entrepreneurs and business owners in a wide range of business and commercial law matters.
 As you are considering starting a business, one of the first decisions you need to make is what kind of business you want to form.

 Limited Liability Company (LLC)